MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/react-native-android.md

     react-native link mobile-center-push
     ```

-3. You will be prompted for the App Secret, which will enable Mobile Center to map this app to the right user account.
-The secret may already be pre-populated, showing up beside the question.
-If the pre-filled secret is correct, press enter to continue.
-Otherwise, provide your app secret here.
-Please also check out the [Get started](~/sdk/getting-started/ios.md) section if you haven't yet configured the SDK in your application.

-    ```
-    What is the Android app secret?
-(0000-0000-0000-0000-000000000000) What is the iOS app secret?
-(0000-0000-0000-0000-000000000000)
-    ```

 Those steps modify your **MainApplication.java** file, adding `RNPushPackage` there.

 ## Customize your usage of Mobile Center Push